zelanko/sql-docs.zh-tw/docs/t-sql/statements/create-table-azure-sql-data-warehouse.md

 <column_constraint>::=
     {
         DEFAULT DEFAULT constant_expression
-        | PRIMARY KEY (column_name) NONCLUSTERED  NOT ENFORCED -- Applies to Azure Synapse Analytics only
+        | PRIMARY KEY NONCLUSTERED  NOT ENFORCED -- Applies to Azure Synapse Analytics only
-        | UNIQUE (column_name) NOT ENFORCED -- Applies to Azure Synapse Analytics only
+        | UNIQUE NOT ENFORCED -- Applies to Azure Synapse Analytics only
     }

 <table_option> ::=